 If your family has suffered injury in a car wreck, workplace accident, slip-and-fall or trip-and-fall accident at a store or in some other way, you may be wondering: what are the steps in a personal injury lawsuit?
 Let us help by providing you with answers.
-Step 1
+Step 1: Filing A Petition

 First, a personal injury lawyer will file a “petition” with the court setting out all of the claims that the injured person, or “plaintiff,” is making against the responsible parties, or “defendants.”
-Step 2
+Step 2: Service and Answer

 Next, the injury attorney will deliver a copy of the petition to the defendants through a formal process called “service.”
 The defendants then will file an “answer” with the court by responding to the plaintiff’s claims.
-Step 3
+Step 3: Set a Trial Date

 The court then will issue a “docket control order” to set a trial date and various pre-trial deadlines in the case.

 Both parties then will conduct “discovery.”
 This process includes sending written requests for information or copies of documents to the other parties in the case, keeping in mind that each side is required to answer truthfully.
 Both sides also can interview witnesses under oath via a process called “depositions.”